Help us to bring positive change to some of the most disadvantaged people in the world

 Can I terminate my Sponsorship?

-Of course.
-We understand that circumstances may change, and you can cancel your sponsorship at any time, although we would appreciate you letting us know so we can plan budgets).
+We understand that circumstances may change, and you can cancel your sponsorship at any time, although we would appreciate you letting us know so we can plan budgets.

 How much of my sponsorship money will go to the Alivera Project?

-100% of your donation under the sponsorship programme will be spent on the Alivera Project at two of our sites and in communtiies.
+100% of your donation under the sponsorship programme will be spent on the Alivera Project.
 The Alivera Centre and the Alivera Village support children and young adults living with disability in education, training and work experience.
-Support is needed for a variety of needs, e.g. educational supplies, training materials, paying for sign language teachers, parents' training, food to supplement what is grown on site, health treatments and medicines).
+Support is needed for a variety of needs, e.g. educational supplies, training materials, paying for sign language teachers, parents' training, food to supplement what is grown on site, health treatments and medicines.

 What feedback and information can I expect?

-You will receive three newsletters each year, containing updates and photos from the staff of the Alivera Project, so that you can see how individuals benefit from the support you give via the sponsorship programme.
+You will receive three newsletters each year, containing updates and photos from the staff of the Alivera Project, so that you can see how individuals benefit from your generosity.

 Can I send a gift to individuals under the sponsorship programme?

 Our team in Rwanda asks that sponsors do not send individual gifts as this may cause jealousy.
-Gifts may also be unsuitable for reasons not known to the sponsor.
 If you would like to donate a gift, we ask that you instead make a donation towards the overall project so that we may extend this help to more children and young adults living with disabilities.

 Will I be able to access information through social media?